-Whole structure XML and XML based languages built on tags.
+The whole structure of XML and XML-based languages is built on tags.

 <!-- Comment -->

-For an XML document to be correct it next conditions must be fulfilled:
+For an XML document to be correct, the following conditions must be fulfilled:

-- Document must be a conforming to all of XML syntax rules.
+- Document must conform to all XML syntax rules.

-- Document must be to conform to semantic rules which are usually set in an XML schema or a DTD (Document Type Definition).
+- Document must conform to semantic rules, which are usually set in an XML schema or a DTD (Document Type Definition).

 <?xml version="1.0" encoding="UTF-8"?> <message> <warning> Hello World <!--missing </warning> --> </message>